Chicago Home Organizer

 This work is a strong fit for people who recognize themselves in the following descriptions:

 Most of my clients are navigating busy, complex seasons of life (parenting, career demands, household transitions, neurodivergence) and tired of trying to “get organized” without lasting results.
-Many suspect they have ADHD, have an ADHD diagnosis, or experience ADHD-like symptoms with executive functioning due to stress or another condition.

 A Specific Type of Support